MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-04-Fine-tune-models.md

 6. Wait for the cluster to be created.
 It may take a minute or two.

-> **Note**: If your cluster fails to start, your subscription may have insufficient quota in the region where your Azure Databricks workspace is provisioned.
+> **NOTE**: If your cluster fails to start, your subscription may have insufficient quota in the region where your Azure Databricks workspace is provisioned.
 See [CPU core limit prevents cluster creation](https://docs.microsoft.com/azure/databricks/kb/clusters/azure-core-limit) for details.
 If this happens, you can try deleting your workspace and creating a new one in a different region.

 ## Create a new notebook and ingest data

 1. In the sidebar, use the **(+) New** link to create a **Notebook**.
 In the **Connect** drop-down list, select your cluster if it is not already selected.
 If the cluster is not running, it may take a minute or so to start.

-1. In the first cell of the notebook, enter the following SQL query to create a new volume that will be used to store this exercise's data within your default catalog:
+1. In a new browser tab, download the [training dataset](https://github.com/MicrosoftLearning/mslearn-databricks/raw/main/data/training_set.jsonl) at `https://github.com/MicrosoftLearning/mslearn-databricks/raw/main/data/training_set.jsonl` and the [validation dataset](https://github.com/MicrosoftLearning/mslearn-databricks/raw/main/data/validation_set.jsonl) at `https://github.com/MicrosoftLearning/mslearn-databricks/raw/main/data/validation_set.jsonl` that will be used in this exercise.

-    ```python
-   %sql
-   CREATE VOLUME <catalog_name>.default.fine_tuning;
-    ```

-1. Replace `<catalog_name>` with the name of your default catalog.
-You can verify its name by selecting **Catalog** in the sidebar.
-1. Use the **&#9656; Run Cell** menu option at the left of the cell to run it.
-Then wait for the Spark job run by the code to complete.
-1. In a new cell, run the following code which uses a *shell* command to download data from GitHub into your Unity catalog.

-    ```python
-   %sh
-   wget -O /Volumes/<catalog_name>/default/fine_tuning/training_set.jsonl https://github.com/MicrosoftLearning/mslearn-databricks/raw/main/data/training_set.jsonl
-   wget -O /Volumes/<catalog_name>/default/fine_tuning/validation_set.jsonl https://github.com/MicrosoftLearning/mslearn-databricks/raw/main/data/validation_set.jsonl
-    ```
+1. Back in the Databricks workspace tab, with your notebook open, select the **Catalog (CTRL + Alt + C)** explorer and select the ➕ icon to **Add data**.
+1. In the **Add data** page, select **Upload files to DBFS**.
+1. In the **DBFS** page, name the target directory `fine_tuning` and upload the .jsonl files you saved earlier.
+1. In the sidebar, select **Workspace** and open your notebook again.

-3. In a new cell, run the following code with the access information you copied at the beginning of this exercise to assign persistent environment variables for authentication when using Azure OpenAI resources:
+1. In the first cell of the notebook, enter the following code with the access information you copied at the beginning of this exercise to assign persistent environment variables for authentication when using Azure OpenAI resources:

     ```python
    import os